 Smaller Competitions are also available at each of our Workshops for Members participate with.
 Plus, we regularly encouraged members to enter other external Competitions at National, State and Club levels.
 It is very encouraging to see so many VFG members amongst the winners of these competitions; it certainly puts the VFG onto the map.

-All Entries with official Entry Form MUST be received no later than the 30th of August 2021.
+All Entries with an official Entry Form MUST be received no later than the 26th of August 2024.
 Competition Awards and Results will be at the Marong Workshop.
-Click button below for more information.
+Click the button below for more information.

-This Faceting Competition is staged by the Victorian Facetors’ Group, to provide an opportunity for its members and others to widen their lapidary skills of how to polish stones while at the same time being introduced to the higher level of excellence that is only achievable through the competitive nature of Competitions.
+The Victorian Facetors’ Group Inc. stages this Faceting Competition to provide an opportunity for its members and others to widen their lapidary skills of how to polish stones while at the same time being introduced to the higher level of excellence that is only achievable through the competitive nature of Competitions.

-People are encouraged to participate whether they are a complete beginner or even a seasoned competitor, as the knowledge gained from entering Competitions is well rewarded and shown by the quality of your own stones that you skillfully cut and polish.
+People are encouraged to participate whether they are complete beginners or even seasoned competitors, as the knowledge gained from entering Competitions is well rewarded and shown by the quality of the stones you skillfully cut and polish.

 *Each Section will be awarded a Medallion and Certificate for 1st, 2nd, & 3rd Places.

-(*Where ‘Sufficient Entries’ and ‘Standard’ has been received.)
+(*Where ‘Sufficient Entries’ and ‘Standard’ have been received.)

-At the Committee’s discretion, where there are insufficient entries in a Section, a Special Award may be nominated.
-And such an award will not exclude a competitor from entering the same section in future competitions.
+A Special Award may be nominated at the Committee’s discretion where there are insufficient entries in a Section.
+Such an award will not exclude a competitor from entering the same section in future competitions.
 A Special Award may also be given where it is deemed unfair to escalate a competitor to a higher level of Competition.

 A Certificate and Trophy will be awarded to the Winner in each Division for the Champion, Novice, Intermediate, and Open Competitors.
-A Certificate and Medallion is awarded for the 2nd & 3rd places.
+A Certificate and Medallion are awarded for the 2nd & 3rd places.

-A Trophy will be awarded to the Entrant with the Highest Scoring Entry regardless of Section or Division entered.
+A Trophy will be awarded to the Entrant with the Highest Scoring Entry, regardless of the Section or Division entered.